A Year in the Apiary:

 When I made a sitemap for my zoning permit, the only place that met the requirements was right in the middle of my fifty-foot lot.
 So how much room does that leave for an apiary?
 Not much, but just enough for two hives.

 The only level place was down at the bottom of the slope where fronds from one of my neighbor’s Mexican fan palms sometimes fall during storms.
-So I decided to build a structure to deflect anything that might come crashing down when the wind picks up.
+I thought it would be a good idea to build a structure to deflect anything that might come crashing down when the wind picks up.
 And because the area can be seen from my neighbor’s front porch, I wanted something that would direct the bees away from their house, look good, and shield my bee hives from view.

 Apiary site - early spring